 Two different types of ER-managers

 Next to an ER-manager for universities and associations, there is also one who focuses on the universities of applied sciences in Tilburg and its surroundings.
 The main focus of this ER-manager is essentially the same as that of its co-worker.
 However, the process might differ a bit.
 The main goal is to get the international AIESEC opportunities into the internship portal of the universities.
-As students are obliged to do an internship in their 3rd year, we as AIESEC try to incorporate our products in this window of opportunities.
-Next to trying to be added to this portal, we try to arrange workshops for the schools as well to get the promotion of AIESEC going.
+As the university requires its students to do an internship in their 3rd year, we as AIESEC try to incorporate our products in this window of opportunities.
+Next to trying to be added to this portal, we try to arrange workshops for the schools.
 This process is similar to that of the universities and associations.

 The primary focus this semester is to incorporate AIESEC in the portal of at least two schools, to begin with.
-Although we are still in the pilot version of this process, we have already accomplished some successful meetings with possible partner universities of applied sciences.
+Although we are still in the pilot version of this process, we have already accomplished some successful meetings with possible partner universities.
 The future looks bright.

-Perhaps it seems as if the two ER managers are working individually and do not interfere with each other, but that is not the case.
-Both ER managers interact often with each other to bench new ideas and go to certain meetings together to support one another.
+Perhaps it seems as if ER managers seems like a lonely job, but that is not the case.
+Both ER managers interact often with each other to brainstorm new ideas and attend meetings together to support one another.
 This teamwork helps us to get the best possible result when finding and pursuing our new partners we want to work with.

 A great opportunity

 All in all, being an ER-manager can be quite a lot of work.
 This depends on how much effort you can put in seizing all these opportunities around you.
-On the one hand, it is a great collaboration and opportunity for personal growth within your social network and team, which can be experienced as a very rewarding task.
-On the other hand, you are one of the faces of the biggest organization run by students in the world.
+On the one hand, it is a great collaboration and opportunity for personal growth within your social network and team, which is a very rewarding task.
+On the other hand, you are one of the faces of the biggest youth-run organization worldwide.
 These two factors combined turn out as a perfect match for if you want to get out of your comfort zone and put yourself out there.